Skip to main content

 During this tutorial we will perform the following tasks:

-• Define a function to choose which video display in the main region (remote participants or presentation).
+• Define a function to choose which video to display in the main region (remote participants or presentation).

 • Define the useEffect hook to configure the initial state of the component after re-rendering.